caltechlibrary/dataset/datasetd.1.md

 # DESCRIPTION

-Runs a web service for one or more dataset collections.
+datasetd provides a web service for one or more dataset collections.
 Requires the collections to exist (e.g. created previously with the dataset cli).
 It requires a settings JSON or YAML file that decribes the web service configuration and permissions per collection that are available via the web service.

 # OPTIONS